 TrueCrypt - Free Open-Source On-The-Fly Disk Encryption Software for Windows 7/Vista/XP, Mac OS X and Linux.
 How To Make Encrypted Folders Others Can’t View with Truecrypt 7.
 Truecrypt is a practical implementation of paranoia for your PC, and Version 7 has an even bigger stash of goodies to ease your worries, along with better performance.

 If you read the docs you will find that each cipher in the cascade uses its own key, independent of the other keys.
 For three cascades of 256-bit keys that makes a total of 768 bits of key material.
 The effective key length might be somewhat less according to things I have read, but it's not the case that the three cascades only add 2 bits of key length.
 As far as your "3 lots of 4-bit only give you 5-bit", I think you were trying to say that the key lengths don't add - but they do.
+Each cipher uses a separate key.
+Your logic about bits adding up is not correct.
+To use your example of 4 bits, if there was a cascade each cipher would have its own 4 bit key so there would be 12 bits total.
+In the case of a 256 bit key, the additional 512 bits adds about 10^154 values.
 Password strength will 43 characters or more give 256 bits entropy?
 I keep reading that 40 or 43 characters will produce 256 bits entropy.

 So I am assuming that any password 43 characters or longer that contains a mix of upper and lower case letters, has some numerals and special characters, contains no sequences of three letters (case insensitive) or numerals, contains no words in any language, would be very difficult to hack.
 What if the password is not truly random?
-Would it still be a good password?
 Run a command after mounting encrypted volume (windows) Hi All, Question: Is it possible for TrueCrypt to issue a command on the successful mounting of an encrypted volume (windows)?